osuosl/vagrant-plugin-ganeti/example_box/README.md

-# Vagrant AGanetiWS Example Box
+# Vagrant GANETI Example Box

 Vagrant providers each require a custom provider-specific box format.
 This folder shows the example contents of a box for the `ganeti` provider.